Billmike/random-number-gen/README.md

 ## Introduction

 > **Random Phone Number Generator** is an application built using React and Redux, that enables the generating of random, unique phone numbers.
+You can view the Live app [here](https://loving-bardeen-e16c11.netlify.com/)

 ## Table of Content
 - [Features in the application](#features-in-the-application)